Tonsillitis

 Differential Diagnosis

-Important differentials to consider include head and neck malignancy, haematological malignancies, or deep space neck abscess.
+Important differentials to consider include head and neck malignancy, haematological malignancies, or deep space neck abscess, especially in chronic cases.

 Investigation

-For those warranting potential hospital admission, patients should have routine bloods (including FBC, U&Es, CRPs, LFTs, and clotting) performed.
-Those
+For those who have presented to hospital, patients should have routine bloods (FBC, U&Es, CRPs, LFTs, and clotting) performed.
+Glandular fever should be checked with monospot test for EBV

-Consider a CT neck scan with intravenous contrast if a deep neck space infection is suspected
+Consider a CT neck scan with intravenous contrast if a deep neck space infection is suspected, or if there are signs of parapharyngeal swelling during flexible nasoendoscopy.

 Figure 3 – A patient with severe purulent tonsillitis